Overview:

 • Residents are advised to stay off the roads, and prepare to hunker down for several days.

-As the National Weather Service predicts up to 12 inches of snow on Saturday in Fayetteville, the area is under local and state winter weather emergencies for the second weekend in a row.
+The area remains under local and state winter weather emergencies for the second weekend in a row.

 “So last week, our major concern was the ice, and with ice always comes the potential for power outages,” said Amanda Scheck, Cumberland County’s emergency management coordinator, at a news conference on Friday.
 “This week, we’re not anticipating a lot of ice.
 What we are anticipating is snow.”